Capitol Police investigating bomb threat near U.S. Library of Congress | Law-Order

 Capitol Police investigating bomb threat near U.S. Library of Congress

-The U.S. Capitol Police said they were investigating a bomb threat near the Library of Congress on Thursday, and the Associated Press reported they were looking into a truck possibly containing explosives in the area, which is close to the Capitol and congressional office buildings.
+The U.S. Capitol Police said they were investigating a bomb threat on Thursday near the Library of Congress, which is across from the Capitol, as nearby buildings were evacuated and support vehicles rushed to the area.
 "This is an active bomb threat investigation," the Capitol Police said on Twitter.

-The U.S. Capitol Police said they were investigating a bomb threat near the Library of Congress on Thursday, and the Associated Press reported they were looking into a truck possibly containing explosives in the area, which is close to the Capitol and congressional office buildings.
+The U.S. Capitol Police said they were investigating a bomb threat on Thursday near the Library of Congress, which is across from the Capitol, as nearby buildings were evacuated and support vehicles rushed to the area.

+"This is an active bomb threat investigation," the Capitol Police said on Twitter.
+Officials are investigating man in a vehicle outside the Library of Congress with possible explosives, a U.S. law enforcement source said.

 The House of Representatives and Senate are not currently in session.
 "The USCP is responding to a suspicious vehicle near the Library of Congress," the Capitol Police wrote on Twitter.
 "Please stay away from this area."